 Tonya Rapley recommends using speaking engagements to be more visible in your niche and she has some great tips to help you land them:

-When you’re first starting out with your business and trying to figure out how to position yourself as an expert, you need to spend time building up your network to create connections and increase the visibility of yourself and your brand.
+When you’re first starting out with your business and trying to figure out how to build your reputation as an expert, you need to spend time creating a network.
+This helps you get more awareness, and maybe even some free word of mouth marketing!

 You may have heard of the phrase ‘niche down’ – nowhere is it more relevant than in the quest for how to position yourself as an expert.